ianifill1996/SmartpayFrontend/README.md

 	•	AI-assisted category detection using OpenAI
 	• View and filter payment history
 	• Protected routes and state management using Context API
-	•	Built with React 19 and Vite for blazing-fast performance
+	•	Built with React 18 and Vite for blazing-fast performance
 	• Fully responsive and mobile-friendly design

  ## Technologies Used
-	•	React 19 (Canary)
+	•	React 18
 	•	Vite
 	•	React Router DOM
 	•	Axios